mehwaffle10/Waffle_Balance/README.md

 ### Drills
 - Can no longer dig gold
 - Give 100% of tile resources dug
-- Only hits dirt and stone/thickstone once instead of twice
+- Only hits dirt and stone/thickstone once per hit instead of twice
 - Digging stone heats up the drill at the same rate as constructed block
 - Dig pure dirt 3x slower and properly detected (30 ticks instead of 10)
 - Digging pure dirt overheats the drill incredibly fast